QuentinRa/blog.quentinra.dev/tools/latex/directives/code.md

 [Go back](..)

-Here how you would write code in OCaml
+Here is how you would write code with
+OCaml highlighting

 ```latex
 \documentclass{article}